Single degree: 4 years full-time, up to 10 years part-time

 Admission to practice

-Completing an ANU Bachelor of Laws (Hons) and the requisite practical legal training (PLT) qualifies you to practice law anywhere in Australia and in some other jurisdictions including New Zealand, India, Singapore, Vietnam, Malaysia and Hong Kong.
+Completing an ANU Bachelor of Laws (Hons) and the requisite practical legal training (PLT) qualifies you to practise law anywhere in Australia and in some other jurisdictions including New Zealand, India, Singapore, Vietnam, Malaysia and Hong Kong.

 PLT provides the practical skills and knowledge you’ll need as a legal professional, and allows you to be admitted as a lawyer.